Useful Links for All!

 The History Guide - Wow.
 This site is basically an online textbook for the history of Western Civilization.
 It is intended for the upper level high school student and the undergraduate history major, but I think it is a great resource for a determined 8th grader.
 Very cool.

-The Rule of St. Benedict - These rules are still used in many monasteries today.
+The Rule of St. Benedict - Wanna be a monk?
+These rules are still used in many monasteries today.

 The Medieval Bestiary - Animals in the Middle Ages - Oh man.
 This is cool.